aosabook/500lines/pedometer/chapter.md

 The meat and potatoes of our program is in step 3, where we parse and analyze the input data.
 It makes sense, then, to start with that, and build the web app and interface afterward.

-## Parsing Input Data
+# Parsing Input Data

 The input data we'll be parsing is coming from mobile devices such as Android phones and iPhones.
 Most iPhone and Android devices on the market today have accelerometers built in.
 This means that both device types are able to record total acceleration.
-Let's call the data format that records total acceleration the *combined format*.
+Let's call the input data format that records total acceleration the *combined format*.
 Many, but not all, devices can also record user acceleration and gravitational acceleration separately.
 Let's call this format the *separated format*.
 A device that has the ability to return data in the separated format necessarily has the ability to return data in the combined format.
-However, a device that has the abiliy to return data in the combined format may or may not have the ability to record data in the separated format.
+However, the inverse is not necessarily true.
+Some devices on the market today can only record data in the combined format.
 Input data in the combined format will need to be passed through a low-pass filter to turn it into the separated format.
-Input data in the separated format will not need to be passed through a low-pass filter.

 Let's look at each of these formats individually.